microsoft/azure-percept-advanced-development/tutorials/pytorch-from-scratch-tutorial/pytorch-from-scratch-tutorial.md

 Now that we've got a sandbox to test our model in, let's work on porting the semantic segmentation model over to it.

-First, download the .bin and .xml files from the "outputs" folder of the AML Workspace that you ran the notebook in.
+First, download the .bin and .xml files from the "outputs" folder of the AML Workspace that you ran the notebook in, if you haven't already done that.

 Now let's go through what you will need to do to add support for this model to the mock-eye-module.
 Remember the point of adding support for this model to the mock-eye-module is that doing so will put us about halfway towards our real goal of porting